otr4j/otrv4/otrv4.md

   ```

   * Validate the Identity message.
 Notice that this Identity message should have
     the 'Receiver's instance tag'.
-Validate that that value is equal to your 'Sender's instance tag'.
+Validate that that value is equal to your
+    'Sender's instance tag'.
 Ignore the message if any of the validations fails.
   * If validation succeeds:
+    * Forget the old `our_ecdh`, `our_dh`, `our_ecdh_first.public` and
+      `our_dh_first.public` values that you generated earlier, as we previously
+      cleared the key material.
     * Forget the old `their_ecdh`, `their_dh`, `their_ecdh_first`,
       `their_dh_first` and Client Profile from the previously received Identity
       message.